longturn/freeciv21/docs/Coding/network-protocol.rst

 That means the packet structures involved, are used by various requests.
 The :code:`packet_unit_request()` function is for example also used for the packets :code:`PACKET_UNIT_BUILD_CITY` and :code:`PACKET_UNIT_CHANGE_HOMECITY`.

-When adding a new packet type, check to see if you can reuse some of the existing packet types.
-This saves you the trouble of writing new serialize or deserialize functions.

 The :code:`PACKET_PROCESSING_STARTED` and :code:`PACKET_PROCESSING_FINISHED` packets from above serve two main
 purposes: